SomJagdale/Notes-On-Computer-System-Fundamentals/README.md

            the bytes to the user instead of the numeric values.

            ```
+                       /* Code Listing A.36:
+                         Printing "Hello" and turning it into "Ha!"
+                       */

                       uint8_t string[] = { 72, 101, 108, 108, 111, 0 };
                       printf ("The string is '%s'\n", string);